 Once you've unpinned all of the tiles, hover your mouse over the right border of the Start menu, then click and drag it to the left.

 One feature not available in previous versions of Windows is Cortana, a virtual assistant that can help you create reminders, find files, and more.
 But if you'd prefer not to use Cortana—or if you just don't want to see the icon on your taskbar—you can hide this feature.
-To do this, right-click the taskbar, then select Cortana > Hidden.
+To do this, right-click the taskbar, then uncheck the Show Cortana button option.

 Unlike previous versions of Windows, most of your basic settings will be changed through the new Settings app rather than the Control Panel.
 Still, there are many settings you can change from the Control Panel (and those that can't will redirect you to the Settings app when necessary).
 To open the Control Panel, press the Windows key on your keyboard, type Control Panel, then press Enter.